Discover the Panoramic Kentucky River Palisades

 Paddle by Canoe or Kayak

 Bring your canoe or kayak and launch into pool 7 on the Kentucky River from Shaker Landing.
-Venture upriver on the Kentucky, or take a detour onto the Dix, a stocked trophy trout stream, and enjoy a break at the Herrington Lake Dam.
+Venture upriver on the Kentucky, or take a detour onto the Dix, a stocked trophy trout stream.

 Shaker Village Launch Fee

 - $10 per vessel.
 Non-motorized vessels only.

-- Fee must be paid and waiver signed in advance at the Trustees’ Office.
+- Fee must be paid and waiver signed in advance at the Welcome Center.

 - To inquire about hosting your paddling event at Shaker Landing, please call 859.734.5411.

 Take in the View

 From Shaker Landing, you can see High Bridge, the site of the first cantilever bridge in North America, towering above the river to the east.
-Hike the Palisades Trail and view a pristine waterfall that cascades down 50 feet of geological history.
+Hike the Palisades Trail and view a waterfall that cascades down 50 feet of geological history.
 Visit the 1866 Timber Frame Stable that the Shakers used to provide a change of horses for stage coaches.